imekon/godot-unofficial-demo-projects-v3/README.md

 ## crates
 Simple crates you can fire a ball at.
 Click to the right of the crates.
 You have three balls.
 ## fps
-First person shooter - not working yet
+First person shooter: shows FPS, textured floor and plain blue balls
 ## Menus
 Menu sample - heh, never done menus with Godot yet!
 ## plugins